anbarasan-samandan/ReactProjects/README.md

-# A small application to demonstrate the usage of React-Redux usage, using mock API and testing using JEST
+# A small application to demonstrate the usage of React-Redux usage, using mock API (json-server) and testing using JEST, Enzyme

 ## Get Started